 On-page SEO deals with all sorts of things related to the blog or website like on which platform you build it – wordpress or blogger followed by choosing the right domain name and so on so forth.

 You need to write an article, a post that is written to help and support people and not just to add on the posts or fake the things.
 Adding quality posts are really important.
 I have read at many places that writing long posts, maybe of 2000+ words is a better deal than writing shorter ones but I hell am sure that it is not true in all the cases.
 Writing what is write for the visitor is important and not for the bots.

 As being said by Bill Gates as well – Content is King – I firmly believe in this fact.
 Adding photograph would be significant only because if a user is searching for a photo, there might be a case your website’s photo gets picked up and showed in the search results.
 Creating something awesome would always help.

 Talking about off-page, if just link building is what you mean are the ways, I am sorry to disappoint you, you are very wrong.
 As said above, creating the best content is the key but of course, promoting the content in relevant channels is always important.
 For ex, if you are writing a technical blog about mobile phones and promoting it on just anywhere, you are just not getting the things right my friend, you need to be focused on your audience as where to find them.
 Foor ex, if you are running a website or blog related to employment, you might wanna promote it rather to LinkedIn than Facebook.

 Again, links come to you naturally but building good connections are more important than just the links for your website.

-For good SEO, both are really important and crucial for success – you can’t ignore either of the components.
+Reported by the experts at YEAH!
+Local SEO to be both really important and crucial for success – you can’t ignore either of the components.
 We will compare these two things and understand the difference between the two.

 Ease of Implementing: